Marsgate/Greenhat2/README.md

 Tank control is the default in the template

 ## Autonomous movement
-With the drive functions properly configured and tuned, we can now control our robot’s movement autonomously.
+With the drive motors configured, we can now control our robot’s movement autonomously.
 The drive function interprets positive numbers such as `2.5` as forward movement, and it interprets negative numbers such as `-0.8` as backwards movement.
 Similarly, the turn function interpret positive numbers as a left turn, and negative numbers as a right turn.

 Here is an example of some common autonomous movements you may perform
 ```